-Guidelines for Nursing Mothers (PDF) is a helpful graphic that shows how often your baby should be fed and how you can tell your baby is getting enough milk.
+Signs that Feeding is Going Well (PDF) is a helpful graphic that shows how often your baby should be fed and how you can tell your baby is getting enough milk.

 Expressing and Storing Breastmilk

-If breastfeeding doesn't go as planned or your baby is not ready to breastfeed right away, it’s important to learn how to express your milk to feed your baby.
-Learn from your nurse or lactation consultant how to give your baby your milk from a spoon or a cup until your baby learns to breastfeed well.
+If breastfeeding/chestfeeding doesn't go as planned or your baby is not ready to breastfeed right away, it’s important to learn how to express your milk to feed your baby.
+Learn from your nurse or lactation consultant about how to give your baby your milk from a spoon or a cup until your baby learns to breastfeed well.

 Hand expressing is a way to collect your breast milk.
 No buying or sterilizing equipment is required.
 Just wash your hands and use a clean container like a spoon or a cup.
-It’s a useful skill new mothers can learn with a bit of practice.
+It’s a useful skill new parents can learn with a bit of practice.
 Before you know it, you will be able to use hand expression easily.